Boat Propeller Strike Injuries

 NMMA - Boating Industry Risk Management Council

-Virtual Lifeline - Wireless Lanyard, “2005 NMMA Innovation of the Year Award” Winner for Safety
+2004 - Virtual Lifeline - Wireless Lanyard: “2005 NMMA Innovation of the Year Award” Winner for Safety